 A greater culture of secrecy exists at the institutional level, where Barrett and ASU administrators actively silence complainants to protect faculty predators and the school’s reputation.
 Thanks to student-led activism, sexual abuse at Barrett gained local and national media attention.

-A federal complaint filed against ASU in 2014 listed at least 10 Barrett professors as having had inappropriate contact with students, some of the professors serial offenders.
-Since then, 6 have left the university on their own or because ASU refused to renew their contracts.
+A federal complaint filed against ASU in 2014 listed 11 Barrett professors as having had inappropriate conduct with students, some of the professors serial offenders.
+5 of those listed still teach and lead Study Abroad trips at Barrett.

 Sign our petition to protect students from faculty predators.